Fine-Tuning Phi-2 with LoRA and QLoRA

 # the checkpoint contains adapter_config.json and adapter_model.safetensors

-The saved checkpoint contains adapter_config.json and adapter_model.safetensors — load them onto any copy of the base Phi-2 to reproduce your fine-tuned model.
+The saved checkpoint contains adapter_config.json and adapter_model.safetensors.
+We load them onto any copy of the base Phi-2 to reproduce our fine-tuned model.

 Summary

-You learned why full fine-tuning does not scale to large LLMs and how PEFT solves it: freeze the base model and train tiny LoRA matrices, optionally over a quantized model with QLoRA.
-Then you fine-tuned Phi-2 by training just 0.93% of its parameters, transforming a rambling base model into one that follows your product-description format.
+This is how PEFT fine-tuning works.
+We learned why full fine-tuning does not scale to large LLMs.
+PEFT solves it.
+We freeze the base model and train tiny LoRA matrices, and we can put a quantized model under it with QLoRA.
+Then we fine-tuned Phi-2 by training just 0.93% of its parameters.
+That turned a rambling base model into one that follows our product-description format.

-In the final tutorial, you apply 4-bit QLoRA to turn a base model into a conversational assistant — fine-tuning TinyLlama as a chat (instruct) model.
+In the final tutorial, we apply 4-bit QLoRA to turn a base model into a conversational assistant.
+We will do fine-tuning TinyLlama as a chat (instruct) model.

 Found this useful?
 Keep building with me.